International land: a bastion of freedom

 You will have the freedom to know at all times what you are eating.

 Most likely there will be a massive shortage of organic food and natural clean water supply in the 21st century.
 For instance, the current rates of fish extraction from the oceans should be cause for concern.

-The amount of drinking water available in the world is decreasing at an alarming rate and human population is growing at a fast pace.
+The amount of drinking water available in the world is decreasing at an alarming rate and the human population is growing at a fast pace.

 We often take for granted the fact that we have clean water (especially if we live in a developed country), but much of the world does not even have clean running water.
-By 2025, 800 million people will live in countries or regions with an absolute water shortage and two thirds of the world’s population could be in stress conditions.
+By 2025, 800 million people will live in countries or regions with an absolute water shortage and two-thirds of the world’s population could be in stress conditions.

 Owning arable land with plenty of fresh water allows you to strategically position yourself to survive and thrive no matter what happens in the world.